arkatebi/OpenWorld-problem/README.md

 ## Gene Annotations with Exp evidences in UniProtKB/SwissProt
 * Creates a table of gene counts for a set of species in UniProtKB/SwissProt whose annotations have experimental evidence codes.
-* Creates a graph of the gene count for each speceis.
+* Creates graphs of the gene counts for all speceis over a set of time points.

 #### Some informative sites